[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 Education Portals

 In the education sector, a web portal acts as a virtual learning environment.
 An education portal offers students a centralized location to access course materials, submit assignments, take quizzes online, and interact with instructors and classmates.
-These portals can also provide faculty with tools for managing classes, delivering lectures, and tracking student progress.
+These web portals can also provide faculty with tools for managing classes, delivering lectures, and tracking student progress.

 Government Portals